 With the amount of premium demand nowadays, plus given how lucrative loyalty programs are, I’ve long argued that US carriers should increase the average size of their first class cabins.
 However, introducing a cabin with 44 first class seats is quite the stretch!
 So, what’s actually going on here?

-Is Delta making the best of A321neos that are in storage?
+Delta is making the best of A321neos in storage

 I’ve written about how Delta plans to introduce a new subfleet of Airbus A321neos, which will be in a premium configuration.
 The airline plans to add 21 of these A321neos to its fleet, specifically for premium transcontinental flights.